How to Use the HDR Exposure Bracketing Planner

 - Cinematographers planning bracketed exposures for VFX plates or compositing.

 The tool also warns you of potential pitfalls.
 Choosing aperture-based bracketing changes depth of field across frames, which can make blending difficult.
-ISO based bracketing introduces different noise levels in each shot.
-Shutter based bracketing is the most reliable, though long exposures increase the risk of motion blur if subjects are moving.
-By factoring in per-shot delay and scene motion, the calculator helps you decide the most stable approach.
+ISO-based bracketing introduces different noise levels in each shot.
+Shutter-based bracketing is the most reliable, though long exposures increase the risk of motion blur if subjects are moving — the planner flags this automatically once your longest shutter speed and scene motion setting suggest a risk.

-HDR bracketing works best when paired with a tripod and remote shutter release, but many modern cameras offer built in AEB (Auto Exposure Bracketing).
-Still, using a planner ensures you’re covering enough stops to merge exposures cleanly without over- or under-shooting.
+HDR bracketing works best when paired with a tripod and remote shutter release, but many modern cameras offer built-in AEB (Auto Exposure Bracketing).
+Still, using a planner ensures you’re covering enough stops to merge exposures cleanly without over- or under-shooting, and gives you a realistic estimate of how long the sequence will take on location.

 By using the HDR Exposure Bracketing Planner, you’ll save time on location, capture exactly the tonal range you need, and produce high-quality HDR images with fewer mistakes.
 Whether you’re shooting dramatic cityscapes, detailed interiors, or cinematic plates, this tool ensures your exposure bracketing is calculated and consistent every time.